 We played 16 extra slow and both the tee box and green of 17 was cleared by the time we finished that hole.
 We had the whole magical area to ourselves.
 The caddie showed us some great vantage points for pictures and we took our sweet time.
 There was no reason to hurry.
 We took a ton of pictures and by the time it came to hit my tee shot I was too preoccupied with everything else, I didn’t concentrate quite enough.
 We decided to play this one from the blue tees, but it was still only 129 yards to the pin.

 I hit a nice easy nine iron…right into the water short of the green.
 I went ahead and re-teed since we had the time and I put that one on the left side of the green.
 Unfortunately, the pin was on the far right side (basically the Sunday pin placement for THE PLAYERS, if you’ve ever watched it).
 Unfortunately, the putt was a lot quicker in my head.
 After all, having watched the same putt on TV so many times, I expected the ball to race off the top shelf and past the hole.
-I hit what I thought was a perfect putt (right up to the edge of the ridge), but it stopped a few feet short.
-I was surprised it stopped, but then again the greens were not set up for tour speeds.
+I hit what I thought was a perfect putt (right up to the edge of the ridge), but it stopped a few feet short of the hole.
+I was surprised it stopped before the hole, but then again the greens were not set up for tour speeds.
 Oh well, I took my double bogey with a smile on my face.

 After the euphoria of 17 at Sawgrass comes the dread of 18.
 Talk about an intimidating tee shot!
-Water all along the left and a pretty narrow dogleg fairway tempting you to bite off as much of the corner as you can chew.
-I went back to the PLAYERS tee here for that vantage point.
+The water runs all the way along the left and it’s a pretty narrow dogleg fairway tempting you to bite off as much of the corner as you can chew.
+I went back to THE PLAYERS tee here for that vantage point.
 That was frightening, especially with the eerie dark cloud starting to form over the clubhouse in the distance.
 I stayed well away from the water and actually got on the green in two (only to three-putt).
 I was still happy with that result on one of the toughest holes around.

 What a memorable experience in a masterpiece of a course.
 I am so glad I had the opportunity to finally play here.